Dhaigh94/Cypress-Automation-Project/README.md

 # Cypress-Automation-Project
-This is my automation project for Cypress
+This is my automation project using Cypress